EmilyBlackb/math5610/Software_Manual/MatrixStruct.md

 **Usage/Example:**

-The routine requires matrixstruct.
-The routine takes a matrix using matrixstruct and fills the matrix with random real numbers between 0 and 1.
-In order to view the numbers generated use the matrixstruct function printm().
+The routine requires to arguments: rows and columns and creates an 2D array. matrix[][] accesses the entries in the 2D array. printm() prints the entries in the 2D array.

     Matrix A(2,3);      //creates a matrix named A rfillm(A);          //fills matrix A with random numbers between 0 and 1 A.matrix[1][1] = 5; //Changes entry [2][2] to 5
     A.printm();         //prints matrix A